IowaDave/flash-at-firmware-to-esp-01/README.md

 A reasonably current set of files for the AT-command firmware was available in late October, 2025, in a repository that Espressif maintains on GitHub: [https://github.com/espressif/ESP8266_NONOS_SDK](https://github.com/espressif/ESP8266_NONOS_SDK).

 Please note that Espressif discourages use of this and other, older "NONOS" versions of its firmware.
-It makes sense, as newer hardware products may benefit from newer versions that cannot run on older hardware.
+It makes sense from their point of view, as newer hardware products may benefit from new features introduced in more recent, larger versions of the firmware that cannot fit into or run on older hardware.

-Meanwhile, however, the older firmware still works well on older hardware such as my 1MB ESP-01 module.
+Meanwhile, however, the set of AT-commands provided by the older firmware still serve my purposes well on older hardware such as my 1MB ESP-01 module.

 It appears that Espressif does maintain its final, NONOS version, by fixing bugs, although without adding new features.
 Language in the repository explains the company's current intentions regarding it.